rrrutledge/talks/2022/2022 - 12 - 06 - ISPO Working Group.md

 # Target Audience

-People that in charge of spreading InnerSource at their company.
+People in charge of spreading InnerSource at their company.

 # Takeaways